Compare ATC BROKERS Versus IC MARKETS and Roboforex broker accounts.

 ATC Brokers Vs IC Markets Regulation and Licensing

 Never trade on a market that is not sufficiently regulated.
 This should go without saying when submitting your bank card information or investing money on any website.
-You need to make sure with certainty that your money is in safe hands.
-Checking to see if ATC Brokers and IC Markets are highly regulated is not a hard task.
+You need to make sure with certainty that your money is held with a regulated brokerage.
+Checking to see if ATC Brokers and IC Markets are regulated is not a hard task.
 The more reputable and mainstream brokers will proudly display their regulation certificates on their site and if you cannot see that ATC Brokers or IC Markets have these in place please be extremely cautious before you proceed with them.

 We compare ATC Brokers Vs IC Markets financial regulation and licensing side by side below.